developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/use/index.md

    <img style="height:350px" src="device-details-1.png" />
    <i>Manager/admin view to mark a device "To Be Found"</i>

-### Find a Device
+## Find Device

-The target device must be set **To Be Found** to proceed with the device search.
-A search is initiated from the **To Be Found** device list.
+A device search is initiated from the **To Be Found** device list.
 For an associate, the **To Be Found** device list is displayed after starting the client app.
 For an administrator or manager, the **To Be Found** device list is accessible via the dashboard.

 When the user is ready to take action to perform the device search, the first step is to use the seeking device to find the access point (AP) that the target device is connected to.
 This provides the general location of the target device.
 The user walks toward the AP, then uses the Bluetooth proximity indicator on the seeking device to identify how close or far the target device is located in relation to the seeking device.
 To further pinpoint the device location, a sound can be played by tapping the **Play Sound** button on the seeking device to locate the target device by audio sound.